Marcos Moreno (physician): Awards

-In the Spring of 2016, Moreno was selected as a recipient of the nationally competitive Morris K. Udall award, a recognition for undergraduate scholars in the United States, for their work in the fields of Environmental Activism, Public Policy, or Healthcare which among other benefits, comes with a monetary value of $7,000.
+In 2016, Moreno was selected as a recipient of the Morris K. Udall award, a recognition for undergraduate scholars in the United States, for their work in the fields of Environmental Activism, Public Policy, or Healthcare which among other benefits, comes with a monetary value of $7,000.

-Fall 2016, the Cornell Daily Sun reported that Moreno was inducted as a member of the 125th tapping class of Quill and Dagger, one of the oldest honor societies in the Ivy League.
+Also in 2016, The Cornell Daily Sun reported that Moreno was inducted as a member of the 125th tapping class of Quill and Dagger, one of the oldest honor societies in the Ivy League.
 Membership of this once secretive society is now publicly available, with the names of all newly tapped Quill and Dagger members published in Cornell's newspaper, in addition to a book of enrollment available on Amazon.
 Little is known about the organizations current day privileges or practices, though they are rumored to exert significant influence over the Cornell community and U.S. Government.

-In 2017 Moreno received the Henry Ricciuti Award from Cornell University, recognizing his outstanding "distinction in research, excellence in leadership, and to exceptional community and public service".
+In 2017, Moreno received the Henry Ricciuti Award from Cornell University, recognizing his outstanding "distinction in research, excellence in leadership, and to exceptional community and public service".
 Additionally in 2017, he was awarded the Solomon Cook Award for Engaged Research and Scholarship, an honor awarded to one Cornell undergraduate per year.

 As result of Moreno's demonstrated commitment and work history in underserved communities, he was named a National Health Service Corp Medical Scholar by the United States Department of Health & Human Services in 2017.